 - Apprenticeship standards – the approved apprenticeship standards developed by employers.

-- How to develop an apprenticeship standard: guide for trailblazers – guidance for groups of employers (trailblazers) on proposing and developing a new apprenticeship standard.
+- How to develop an apprenticeship standard – guidance for groups of employers (trailblazers) on how to propose and develop a new apprenticeship standard.

 - Apprenticeship funding: how it will work – how apprenticeship funding will affect employers from May 2017, including the apprenticeship levy and the online apprenticeship service.